 - CE6-1.1c, CE6-1.4, CE6-1.6: fast DST7/DCT8

 - CE6-1.1c and CE6-1.4 propose fast algorithms of DST7/DCT8, completely separate from processing of DCT-2.
 The fast transforms of DST7/DCT8 would also require re-definition of the matrix specifications.
-CE6-1.6 proposes an initial “adjustment” stage which is a set of filtering operations but could also be specified as matrix multiply, and then performs DCT-2 as is (specification would need to define the inverse operation)
+CE6-1.6 proposes an initial “adjustment” stage which is a set of filtering operations but could also be specified as matrix multiply, and then performs DCT-2 as is (specification would need to define the inverse operation).
+To be further investigated in upcoming CE, also considering limitation of arithmetic operations to 16 bit precision.

 BoG (X. Zhao): Analysis of complexity, number of cycles to compute inverse transform, necessary bit depth of implementation stages, etc. should be provided (confirmed by proponents).
 This should also include a comparison versus complexity of fast implementations of DCT-2.
-Revisit.
+See further notes under L0685.

 Ideally, the transform should have the following properties: